gkinsman/Typescriptr/README.md

 ### Generics

 Top level types with type parameters are not supported at all.
 Properties with generic type parameters may be mapped with custom property type formatters, but a non-generic base type is required to match the type on.
-This scenario is fairly obscure and untested, as generics are rarely a good idea for DTO's.
+This scenario is fairly obscure and untested, as generics are unusual for DTO's.